Dittisham

 The Greenway Ferry carries pedestrians across the river from Dittisham to Greenway Quay, adjacent to the Greenway Estate.
 Once the home of the crime writer Agatha Christie, this has views across the river, and the house and gardens are now owned by the National Trust and are open to the public.

 Gurrow Point is a private estate on the edge of Dittisham.

 In 2001, the parish had a population of 424.
-The equivalent figures for 1801 and 1901 are 639 and 549.
+The figures for 1801 and 1901 are 639 and 549.

 Dittisham has given its name to the Dittisham plum, a dessert variety grown here.

-The fictitious Lady Dittisham is one of the main characters In Agatha Christie's Five Little Pigs.
+The fictitious Lady Dittisham is one of the main characters in Agatha Christie's Five Little Pigs.

 Historic estates

 The parish of Dittisham contains various historic estates including: